orangese/easyai/README.md

 # EasyAI

-EasyAI (`easyai`) is a small wrapper API for Keras, written for use by the AI club at Millburn High School.
+EasyAI (`easyai`) is a small wrapper API for Keras, written for use by CSII AI at Millburn High School.
 It simplifies Keras' syntax so that a person with little programming experience and even less knowledge of machine learning can use it.
 Users should use this API as a springboard from which they can start coding using advanced and capable tools.
-Despite what its name might imply, EasyAI is centered around neural network algorithms due to their recent prevalence and popularity.
+Despite what its name might imply, EasyAI is centered around neural network algorithms (mainly their applications in visual fields) due to their recent prevalence and popularity.

 ## Core principles